Banks – funding a huge problem

 The coal and gas industry is threatening our farms, water resources, health, the environment and natural icons like the Great Barrier Reef.
 It is also jeopardising our chances of keeping global warming to within manageable limits.

 The big banks are custodians of the majority of Australians’ money.
 They need to be held accountable for how it is used.
 Click on the logos of each of the big four banks below to find out more about their lending to fossil fuels, and take action to stop it.

-See which banks have been lending to dirty coal and gas exports
+See which banks have been lending to dirty coal and gas projects

-Use our interactive map to see which banks have been lending to coal and gas export projects.
+Use our interactive map to see which banks have been lending to coal and gas projects around Australia.
 You can use the map to contact the banks and pressure them to stop lending to environmentally destructive coal and gas projects.